 David Kranes (Writer/Collaborator/Founding Artistic Director of the Playwrights' Lab at Sundance)

-"HOUSE OF APOCALYPSE" - a collaboration between the NOW-ID Board, Gala Committee, The Bad Kids, The Litas and more.
+"HOUSE OF APOCALYPSE" (2015) - A collaboration between the NOW-ID Board, Gala Committee, The Bad Kids, The Litas, and more.